- Article 1: Purpose

 Section 9.
 Evaluation of University of Maine administrators.
 The Faculty Senate, acting through the Executive Committee chaired by the President of Faculty Senate, shall conduct faculty evaluations of UMaine administrators, in consultation with the President of the University.

-2. Faculty senators will be distributed across the colleges so that one Senator will be elected for each ten full time faculty members.
-For purposes of apportionment full-time members of each college shall be designated by the dean of that college.
-The criteria used will be subject to approval of the Senate.
-Each February, the deans of various colleges shall send the Senate Secretary a list of full-time faculty.
-Using the above rules, the Secretary, subject to the approval of the Executive Committee of the Senate, shall determine the number of faculty representatives to the Senate to which each college is entitled and shall so inform the deans.
+- For purposes of apportionment, the number of full-time members of each college shall be determined by the dean of that college in consultation with the sitting president of the Faculty Senate.
+Each February, the deans of various colleges shall send the Senate administrative assistant a list of full-time faculty.
+Using the above rules, the administrative assistant, subject to the approval of the Executive Committee of the Senate, shall determine the number of faculty representatives to the Senate to which each college is entitled and shall inform the deans.
 Departmental chairpersons shall be eligible for election as faculty Senators.

-3. The Cooperative Extension faculty, who are not represented as part of a college, shall be represented by two Senators.
-These representatives shall be elected in the manner described in Article IV, Section 1.8.
+- The Cooperative Extension faculty, who are not represented as part of a college, shall be represented by two Senators.

-4. In the event of changes in the composition of colleges or distribution of faculty across colleges. the Executive Committee of the Senate shall formulate a plan to phase in the adjustments to apportionment of Senators resulting from such changes.
-Such a plan must include the provision that elected Senators shall have the option to complete their term even if the resulting number of total Senators is temporarily greater than forty.
+- In the event of changes in the composition of colleges or distribution of faculty across colleges, the Executive Committee of the Senate shall formulate a plan to phase in the adjustments to apportionment of Senators resulting from such changes.
+Such a plan must include the provision that elected Senators shall have the option to complete their term.

+Section 2.
+Administrative members.
+Administrative members on the Senate shall consist of the University President, the Vice President for Academic Affairs and Provost, the Vice President for Research, and one elected representative from the Deans’ Council.
+Administrative members have no vote.

 Section 3.
-Administrative members.
-Administration membership on the Senate shall consist of the following persons: Vice President for Academic Affairs & Provost, Vice President for Research, and one elected representative of the Deans’ Council.
+Undergraduate student representatives.
+There shall be two undergraduate student representatives selected by the Student Government Association.
+Undergraduate student representatives have no vote.

 Section 4.
-Undergraduate student members.
-There shall be two undergraduate student members selected by the Student Government.
+Graduate student representative.
+There shall be one graduate student representative selected by the Association of Graduate Students.
+Graduate student representatives have no vote.

 Section 5.
-Graduate student member.
-There shall be one graduate student member selected by the Association of Graduate Students.

-Section 6.
 Un-represented groups may request liaison status with the Faculty Senate.
 If the request is approved by the Senate, the group will select its representative to attend full Senate meetings.
-The Liaison will serve with voice but no vote.
+The Liaison will have no vote.

 Section 2.
 Succession of officers.
 The President and Vice President may not serve more than two consecutive terms in the same office.

 Section 3.
 Parliamentarian.
-The President shall select a Parliamentarian.
+The Faculty Senate President shall select a Parliamentarian.

 Section 1.
 Regular meetings.
 The Senate shall hold regular monthly meetings during the academic year at a time and place which it shall determine.

 Section 2.
 Special meetings.
-Special meetings of the Senate may be called by the President of The University of Maine, by the President, or by the Secretary on request of any ten members of the Senate, provided all members have been notified at least 24 hours in advance of the time and date of the special meeting.
+Special meetings of the Senate may be called by the President of The University of Maine, by the Faculty Senate President, or by the Faculty Senate Secretary on request of any ten members of the Senate, provided all members have been notified at least 24 hours in advance of the time and date of the special meeting.

 Section 3.
 Special separate meetings.
-Nothing in this Constitution shall preclude the calling of special separate meetings of the administrative members or of the faculty members or of the student members of the Senate.
-Such meetings may be called by the President of the University of Maine, by the President of the Faculty Senate, by the President of the General Student Senate, or by the Secretary on the request of any ten faculty members, provided all members have been notified at least seven days in advance.
+Nothing in this Constitution shall preclude the calling of special separate meetings of the administrative members or of the faculty members or of the student representatives of the Senate.
+Such meetings may be called by the President of the University of Maine, by the President of the Faculty Senate, by the President of the General Student Senate, or by the Faculty Senate Secretary on the request of any faculty members.

 Section 4.
 Agenda.
 The complete agenda for each regular meeting of the Senate shall be established by the Agenda Committee which shall consist of the President, the Vice President, and the Secretary.
 Particularly it shall designate those proposals which are to be considered by the Senate under new business.

-B. Distribution of agenda.
-The Secretary shall distribute the agenda at least 72 hours prior to each regular meeting.
+- Distribution of agenda.
+The Secretary shall distribute the agenda at least 24 hours prior to each regular meeting

 Section 5.
 Parliamentary authority.
 Robert’s Rules of Order, as most recently revised, shall govern meetings of the Senate, except in cases where such rules are inconsistent with this Constitution.